When selecting a diamond, especially a 1 carat stone, it is

 how each factor influences the diamond’s value will help you make a

-more informed decision when purchasing.
+more informed decision.

 Diamond Cut